pelican-plugins/linkbacks/README.md

 In order to do so, it uses a very simple and small cache that contains the list of all hyperlinks already parsed, per article `slug`.

+To list successful linkbacks, using [`jq`](https://jqlang.org/):

+    jq -r . pelican-plugin-linkbacks.json | grep -B5 '"response"'

-To remove a blog entry from cache, in order for the plugin to retry sending a linkback:
+To remove a blog entry from cache, in order for the plugin to retry sending a linkback, using [`jq`](https://jqlang.org/):

     jq "del(.['$slug'])" pelican-plugin-linkbacks.json | sponge pelican-plugin-linkbacks.json